 These majors are offered through the School of Economics (Faculty of Arts and Social Sciences).

-Apart from those subject areas offered by the School of Economics, students enrolled in Business School degrees may have the opportunity of completing a major and/or electives in a subject area offered by another faculty of the University.
+Apart from the Econometrics and Economics subject areas offered by the School of Economics, students enrolled in Business School degrees may have the opportunity of completing a major and/or electives in a subject area offered by another faculty of the University.
 Students should always check the degree requirements for their particular degree to see if other faculty study is allowed in their degree.

 The following sequences are not majors.
 They illustrate the units required for accreditation (which in many cases may constitute a major).